Our kindergartens provide an environment that honours and protects the precious years of early childhood.

 For enrollment details click here.

-In Between Term Kindergarten (open to all the children enrolled at our kindergarten)
+Between Term Kindergarten (open to all the children under 6 years old enrolled at our kindergarten)

-We are offering a service of support for our parents who need some extra care for their child during the school holidays.
-Available from 8:45am – 2:45pm Monday Tuesday and Thursday and 8:45am – 2-45pm Wednesdays and Fridays
+We open 48 weeks of the year as our service is in support for those of our parents who work or who need some extra care for their child during the school holidays.
+Available from 8:45am – 1:15pm each week day.

 Education Review office